 By the Numbers

-Community Research on Climate and Urban Science (CROCUS) is an Urban Integrated Field Laboratory led by the U.S. Department of Energy’s Argonne National Laboratory with academic and community organizations and civic and industry champions.
-Our goal is to advance the science, understand the feedbacks between urban systems and climate, and inform solutions to the challenges of the Chicago region’s changing climate.
+CROCUS is an Urban Integrated Field Laboratory led by the U.S. Department of Energy’s Argonne National Laboratory with academic and community organizations and civic and industry champions.
+Our goal is to advance the science, understand the feedbacks between urban systems and atmospheric conditions, and inform solutions to the challenges of the Chicago region’s extreme weather.

 17 Partner Organizations

-Our partners deliver a diverse high-caliber science and technology talent—collaborating to identify and test sustainable solutions to bring just transitions to clean energy and resilient community future.
+Our partners deliver high-caliber science and technology talent—collaborating to identify and test solutions to the challenges of extreme weather.

 7 Civic and Industry Champions